yanzhengxiao-geoscience/yanzhengxiao-geoscience.github.io/_pages/about.md

 # 🔥 News
 <div style="height: 100px; overflow-y: scroll;">
   <ul>
+    <li><strong>2025.10:</strong> 🎉🎉 "Projecting harmful algal blooms in North Biscayne Bay using machine learning and bias-corrected climate scenarios" is accepted by the Journal of Hydrology: Regional Studies.</li>
     <li><strong>2024.07:</strong> 🎉🎉 "Integrating temporal decomposition and data-driven approaches for predicting coastal harmful algal blooms" is accepted by the Journal of Environmental Management.</li>
     <li><strong>2024.02:</strong> 🎉🎉 "Predicting coastal harmful algal blooms using integrated data-driven analysis of environmental factors" is accepted by the Science of The Total Environment.</li>
     <!-- Add more news items here -->